 Your visa is the most important thing to figure out.
-You are not expected to have a visa to study in the UK in the case of students coming from an EU country.
+You are not expected to have a study visa if you are a student coming from an EU country.
 A Tier 4 Student Visa will likely be required for international students coming from outside the EU.
-These documents are fairly clear, but do not be afraid to ask the student services of your university for assistance.
+These documents are fairly clear, but do not hesitate to ask the student services of your university for assistance.
 Be sure to remember this while applying for your visa if you want to raise some extra money while studying.
-EU students may work as many hours as they want, while non-EU students can be limited to working 20 hours per week.
+EU students may work as many hours as they want, while non-EU students are limited to working 20 hours per week.

 If you are enjoying your student life in London and want to increase your stay after completing your degree then read our blog on UK Post Student Work VISA!